-2 Anatomy & Physiology and Microbiology may be no older than five years at the time of application to the Nursing program.
-The five-year requirement is defined as the academic year the course was taken, e.g., five years from 2013-2014 is 2008-2009.
+1 Chemistry, Anatomy & Physiology, Microbiology, and Computer Concepts courses may be no older than five years at the time of application to the Nursing program.
+The five-year requirement is defined as the academic year the course was taken, e.g. five years from 2014-2015 is 2009-2010.